validatedpatterns/docs/content/blog/2023-11-17-argo-configmanagement-plugins.md

 to the plugin.yaml would require the sidecar image to be rebuilt and redeployed, and the repo-server pod restarted.
 It is a documented method in the upstream documentation, so the framework allows it.

-Please note that the `preserveFileMode` setting in the example plugin config is not yet supported in ArgoCD 2.6/GitOps Operator 1.8, but is in ArgoCD 2.8/GitOps Operator 1.10.
+Please note that the `preserveFileMode` setting in the example plugin config is not yet supported in Argo CD 2.6/GitOps Operator 1.8, but is in Argo CD 2.8/GitOps Operator 1.10.
 The main use for this property is to call executables inside the repository as post-renderers (as this example does).
 Please be aware that there are security concerns associated with doing this.
 The suggested practice is to ship any executable programs (including shell scripts, Python scripts etc.) as part of the sidecar image.